9 Invariant Subspaces and Eigenvalues

 \sum_{\lambda} \dim E_\lambda = \dim \mathcal{V} where the sum ranges over all eigenvalues

 Proof. (i) \implies (ii): If \mathcal{B} is an eigenbasis, partition \mathcal{B} by eigenvalue: \mathcal{B} = \bigcup_{\lambda} \mathcal{B}_\lambda where \mathcal{B}_\lambda consists of eigenvectors with eigenvalue \lambda.
-Then E_\lambda = \operatorname{span}(\mathcal{B}_\lambda), and since \mathcal{B} spans \mathcal{V}, we have \mathcal{V} = \sum_{\lambda} E_\lambda.
+Then \operatorname{span}(\mathcal{B}_\lambda) \subseteq E_\lambda, and since \mathcal{B} spans \mathcal{V}, we have \mathcal{V} = \sum_\lambda E_\lambda.
 The sum is direct by Corollary 9.2.

 \implies (iii): Immediate from Corollary 9.1.

-When T is diagonalizable, a basis of eigenvectors reduces T to its simplest form: each basis vector is scaled independently.
-In coordinates, [T]_{\mathcal{B}} = \operatorname{diag}(\lambda_1, \ldots, \lambda_n) where eigenvalues appear with multiplicity equal to their geometric multiplicity.
-Powers simplify: [T^k]_{\mathcal{B}} = \operatorname{diag}(\lambda_1^k, \ldots, \lambda_n^k).
+When T is diagonalizable, a basis of eigenvectors reduces T to its simplest form: in coordinates, [T]_{\mathcal{B}} = \operatorname{diag}(\lambda_1, \ldots, \lambda_n) where eigenvalues appear according to their geometric multiplicity.
+Powers simplify dramatically: [T^k]_{\mathcal{B}} = \operatorname{diag}(\lambda_1^k, \ldots, \lambda_n^k).

 Not all operators are diagonalizable.
-The canonical example is T : \mathbb{R}^2 \to \mathbb{R}^2 with matrix \begin{pmatrix} 2 & 1 \\ 0 & 2 \end{pmatrix} in the standard basis.
-The characteristic polynomial is (2-\lambda)^2, giving eigenvalue \lambda = 2 with algebraic multiplicity 2.
+The canonical example is T : \mathbb{R}^2 \to \mathbb{R}^2 with matrix \begin{pmatrix} 2 & 1 \\ 0 & 2 \end{pmatrix}.
+The characteristic polynomial is -(λ-2)^2, giving eigenvalue \lambda = 2 with algebraic multiplicity 2.
 The eigenspace is E_2 = \ker\begin{pmatrix} 0 & 1 \\ 0 & 0 \end{pmatrix} = \operatorname{span}\{e_1\}, which has dimension 1.
-Since \dim E_2 < 2 = \dim \mathbb{R}^2, the operator is not diagonalizable.
+Since geometric multiplicity 1 < algebraic multiplicity 2, the operator is not diagonalizable.

 Theorem 9.10 If T has \dim \mathcal{V} distinct eigenvalues, then T is diagonalizable.

-This sufficient condition is not necessary: an operator can be diagonalizable with fewer than n distinct eigenvalues if some eigenspaces have dimension greater than 1 (e.g., scalar operators T = cI have only one eigenvalue but are diagonal).
+This sufficient condition is not necessary: an operator can be diagonalizable with fewer than n distinct eigenvalues if eigenspaces have dimension greater than 1 (e.g., scalar operators T = cI have only one eigenvalue but are already diagonal).

 9.7 Spectral Properties